ab212/USA2016ElectionAnalysisGraphX/README.md

 ![Fig. 3 - Visualization of the graph](_images/graph.png)

+Fig. 3 - Visualization of the graph

 ![Fig. 4 - Legend for the graph on Fig. 3](_images/legend.png)

+Fig. 4 - Legend for the graph on Fig. 3

 So here you can see tweets that mention Donald Trump marked in red, Hillary Clinton - in Blue, both - in yellow, and tweets containing offensive language in green.
 Any other tweets are grey, as they interest us the least.